Are you someone who is interested in using Pinterest more but you're just not quite sure how? Well, you're not alone.

 Joy Cho (Oh Joy!) is truly the queen of Pinterest, and she shows no signs of slowing down.
 With well over 13 million followers and 4.4 million monthly views, she is the number one most-followed person on the platform.

 This designer and blogger has built her pinning empire using a few key strategies and a lot of high-quality images.
 It helps that most of her followers are genuinely interested in her visual design and creative concepts.
 And it doesn’t hurt to be a visual professional who’s well-versed at the art of self-promotion.

 Joy is the ultimate example of how a creative professional can boost their personal branding power.
 Not only is she talented at sourcing some of the most beautiful images, she also chooses modern, quirky designs of just the sort that would appeal to a Millennial creative demographic.

 She also has a ton of boards, and while topically there’s a broad variety of subjects, each board has a somewhat specific focus – for instance, there’s one devoted to just packaging.

 IKEA is one of the best examples of a global company that has used social media to its advantage in innovative ways.
 With over 10 million monthly viewers and over 500,000 followers on the IKEA USA page alone, they have established a global presence.

 Part of the reason behind the furniture store’s Pinterest success is that the audience is already 'engaged' in projects like décor, so the people that use the app or site are essentially already planning to purchase specific products.
 IKEA has also taken advantage of Pinterest's new advertising formats such as shopping ads, which has helped them lower their cost-per-click (CPC).

 One example of a successful campaign was the one that they ran last year.
 The furniture retailer realized that back-to-school was one of their key seasons because students are going to college and they have both limited budgets and space.
-Add that to the fact that about 50% of Millennials use Pinterest, and there’s a massive opportunity for selling to college students.
+Add that to the fact that Pinterest sees a 36% year-on-year growth in Millennials, and there’s a massive opportunity for selling to college students.